clarkfitzg/phd_research/hadoop/basic/notes.md

 I think it makes more sense to do it all from the R side, since this would be useful for things other than Hive, and it's more natural for to think of the streaming transforms in Hive.
-Ie. the Hive developers shouldn't have to write anything R specific.
+Ie. Hive developers shouldn't have to write anything R specific.
+I wonder how well `iotools` supports this streaming model, since it was created to work with Hadoop.